The Warriors (film): Censorship

+Retrospective

-Cult statusThe Warriors has become a cult film, and some film critics have since re-examined it.
-As of August 2022, the film garnered an 88% approval rating at Rotten Tomatoes, based on 48 reviews.
+The Warriors has become a cult film, and some film critics have since re-examined it.
+As of December 2023, the film garnered an 88% approval rating at Rotten Tomatoes, based on 51 reviews.
 The critical consensus reads: "As violent as it is stylish, The Warriors is a thrilling piece of pulp filmmaking."

 In 2003, The New York Times placed the film on its "Best 1,000 Movies Ever Made".
 Entertainment Weekly named it the 16th-greatest cult film on its 2003 "Top 50 Greatest Cult Films" list, and ranked it 14th in its 2008 list of the "25 Most Controversial Movies Ever".